learning-zone/nodejs-basics/README.md

 </div>

 #### Q. ***How can you listen on port 80 with Node?***
-Instead of running on port 80 we can redirect port 80 to your application's port (>1024) using
+Instead of running on port 80 we can redirect port 80 to your application\'s port (>1024) using
 ```
 iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000
 ```